Bhagavad Gita Chapter 4 Verse 27 Meaning

 Available in 28 languages

-This verse from Chapter 4 of the Bhagavad Gita highlights a practical insight: Others again sacrifice all the functions of the senses and those of the breath (vital energy, or Prana) in the fire of the Yoga of self-restraint, kindled by knowledge.
+At this point in Jnana Karma Sanyasa Yoga, Krishna deepens His teaching on spiritual sacrifice.
+Others again sacrifice all the functions of the senses and those of the breath (vital energy, or Prana) in the fire of the Yoga of self-restraint, kindled by knowledge.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team